Chapter 3745-38 Ohio NPDES General Permits

 (2) Renewal of coverage under a general NPDES permit.

-(a) To renew coverage under a general NPDES permit, a new notice of intent and associated fees:
+(a) To renew coverage under a general NPDES permit, a new notice of intent and associated fees are required, as follows:

-(i) Is required once per five years for any entity authorized under a construction or mining general NPDES permit, in accordance with the requirements specified in the respective general NPDES permit; and
+(i) Once per five years for any entity authorized under a construction or mining general NPDES permit, in accordance with the requirements specified in the respective general NPDES permit.

-(ii) Is required for any entity authorized under a general NPDES permit other than a construction or mining general NPDES permit upon permit renewal, in accordance with requirements specified in the general NPDES permit renewal.
+(ii) For any entity authorized under a general NPDES permit other than a construction or mining general NPDES permit upon permit renewal, in accordance with requirements specified in the general NPDES permit renewal.

 (3) Notices of intent shall be made only on forms approved by Ohio EPA and shall be considered, for the purpose of fee collection, as applications for general NPDES permits.
-Such notice of intent shall contain:
+Such notice of intent shall contain the following:

-(i) The point source, including the latitude and longitude of the approximate center of the facility to the nearest fifteen seconds; and
+(c) For storm water discharges associated with construction activities and coal mining and reclamation activities, the latitude and longitude of the approximate center of the project site to the nearest fifteen seconds.

-(e) The name of the receiving water or, if the discharge is to a separate storm sewer, the name of the operator of the storm sewer and the ultimate receiving waters; and
+(h) The location of each outfall, if available, and name of the receiving water or, if the discharge is to a separate storm sewer, the name of the operator of the storm sewer and the ultimate receiving waters.

-(4) Notices of intent submitted to the director pursuant to this chapter shall be signed as specified in paragraph (E) of rule 3745-33-03 of the Administrative Code.
+(4) Notices of intent submitted to the director pursuant to this chapter shall be signed as specified in paragraph (F) of rule 3745-33-03 of the Administrative Code.

 (5) The director shall notify each person submitting a notice of intent in writing as to whether their discharge is authorized pursuant to the general NPDES permit.
-The director shall maintain a list of each person authorized to discharge under each general NPDES permit.
+The director shall maintain a list of each person authorized to discharge under each general NPDES permit and make the list available on Ohio EPA's website.

-(F) After considering the type of discharge; the expected nature of the discharge; the potential for toxic and conventional pollutants in the discharges; the expected volume of the discharges; other means of identifying discharges covered by the permit; the estimated number of discharges to be covered by the permit; and notwithstanding the notice of intent requirements of paragraph (E) of this rule, the director may develop a general permit that contains alternative means for persons to obtain coverage under a general permit.
+(F) After considering the type of discharge; the expected nature of the discharge; the potential for toxic and conventional pollutants in the discharges; the expected volume of the discharges; other means of identifying discharges covered by the permit; the estimated number of discharges to be covered by the permit; and notwithstanding the notice of intent requirements of paragraph (E) of this rule, the director may develop a general permit that contains alternative means for persons to obtain coverage under a general permit in accordance with 40 C.F.R.
+122.28(b)(2)(v).
+This provision does not apply to publicly owned treatment works, combined sewer overflows , municipal separate storm sewer systems, primary industrial facilities and storm water discharges associated with industrial activity.

 (G) Any discharge to waters of the state without an individual NPDES permit or general NPDES permit is prohibited.

-(H) A source excluded from a general NPDES permit solely because it already has an individual NPDES permit may request that the individual NPDES permit be revoked and that it be covered by the general NPDES permit.
+(H) A source excluded from a general NPDES permit solely because the source already has an individual NPDES permit may request that the individual NPDES permit be revoked and that the source be covered by the general NPDES permit.
 Upon revocation of the individual NPDES permit, the general NPDES permit shall apply to the source.

 (I) Criteria for issuing and renewing general NPDES permits.

-(1) The director may issue a general NPDES permit or renewal of a general NPDES permit for a discharge if, on the basis of all information available to Ohio EPA, the director determines that:
+(1) The director may issue a general NPDES permit or renewal of a general NPDES permit for a discharge if, on the basis of all information available to Ohio EPA, the director determines all of the following:

-(c) Adequate monitoring to obtain required pollutant discharge information is provided; and
+(c) Adequate monitoring to obtain required pollutant discharge information is provided.

 (2) The director shall not issue a general NPDES permit or renewal if the regional administrator objects in writing to the issuance or renewal of the general NPDES permit in accordance with section 402 of the act.